thingful/testharness/README.md

 ### RunFetch
-RunFetch only fetch the spedified URLs
+RunFetch only fetch the specified URLs
 ```
 urls := []string{ // this is the URL produced by Fetcher's URL method
   "http://marlin.casa.ucl.ac.uk/~ollie/bikesapi/load.php?scheme=london",